jefflau/redaxe/README.md

 ## Setting up with React

-After you import the Redaxe class, you must instantiate it with at least two arguments.
+To get things going we need to call `RedaxeInit` with two arguments.
 The first is the initial data for your application.
 This could be an empty object or an Immutable object.
+The second is a function that will be called everytime your app's state changes so that the DOM can be re-rendered.
-Redaxe makes no assumptions about your data, however we've it easier to use Immutable's database like API for deeply nested maps/objects.
+Redaxe makes no assumptions about your data, however we've found it easier to use Immutable's database like API for deeply nested maps/objects.

-The second is a function to

 ```js
 //App.js